How to Plant and Grow Broccoli Rabe (Rapini)

 Alternaria Leaf Spot

-Alternaria leaf spot is a fungal disease.
-When it has infected your plants, you’ll notice recognizable brown lesions with white or gray centers.
+Alternaria leaf spot is a fungal disease that causes brown lesions on the foliage with white or gray centers.
 These lesions are often surrounded by yellow halos.

 The fungi that cause this disease flourish in hot, humid conditions.